ebanner/tampadevs/src/blog/2023/20230201-stats-and-financial-report.md

 ![](/_assets/img/blog/2023/stats10.png)

 ## Incoming Financials

-Initially, we were hesitant to seek monetary support as we both had decent incomes.
-Therefore, we funded Tampa Devs out of our pockets.
-However, we are grateful for the tremendous support we have received so far.
-Last month, we opened an opencollective page, and we now receive over $1,200 in donations from our awesome members each month.
+Initially, we were hesitant to seek monetary support as we both had decent incomes, so we funded Tampa Devs out of our pockets.
+However, we're grateful for the tremendous support we have received so far.

+At the start of 2023, we opened an [OpenCollective page](https://tampa.dev/donate), where we now receive over $1,200 in recurring donations from our awesome members each month.

+_Want to support Tampa Devs?
+Check out our [Sponsor Guide](https://tampa.dev/sponsor-guide) and [OpenCollective page](https://tampa.dev/donate)._

 ![](/_assets/img/blog/2023/stats11.png)

-We have also generated a small profit from merchandise sales, which I mostly make for fun and sell at a small margin.
+We have also generated a small profit from merchandise sales, which we mostly make for fun and sell at a small profit margin.

 ![](/_assets/img/blog/2023/stats12.png)

-Although our job board has only generated $4 in total revenue, we charge $1 per job posting to protect against spam.
+Although our job board has only generated $4 in total revenue, it's appreciated by members and recruiters alike.
+We currently charge $1 per job posting to protect against spam, and see tons of potential for its future growth.

 ![](/_assets/img/blog/2023/stats13.png)